-In 2017, with our partners FPWC in Armenia, we launched a campaign to help these suffering bears.
-The Great Bear Rescue aims to stop this cruelty and free all the bears from their barren prisons.
-The ultimate goal is to rehabilitate and eventually release those that are physically and mentally equipped to fend for themselves.
-Those that are too damaged to survive in the wild will be given a permanent home in sanctuaries where they will be well cared for, well fed and have the freedom to express natural bear behavior.
+In 2017, with our partners FPWC in

+Armenia, we launched a campaign to help these suffering bears.
+The Great Bear

+Rescue aims to stop this cruelty and free all ultimate goal is to rehabilitate and eventually release those that are physically and mentally equipped to fend for themselves.
+Those that are too damaged to survive in the wild will be given a permanent home in sanctuaries where they will be well cared for, well fed and have the freedom to express natural bear behaviour.

 To date we have rescued 25 bears, including four cubs.